shivammathur/IPpy/README.md

 Reads IP addresses and domains from a CSV file and gives two lists of accessible and inaccessible ones.

 ## About
-- Written in Python 3
+- Compatible with both Python 2 and 3.
 - Testing of IPs and domains is done in parallel.
 - By default there are 4 Workers.
 - All Workers work on an input Queue and a output Queue.